di-sukharev/opencommit/README.md

 opencommit
 ```

-You can also use the `oc` shortcut:
+You can also use the `oco` shortcut:

 ```sh
 git add <files...>